pognetwork/champ/docs/developers/security.md

     > High Complexity Queries: We plan to add size limits to requests to preventing users from executing high workload requests.
     <br> (_Denial of Service, Medium Severity_)

+    > Credential Cracking: `Mitigated` because the attacker will need to have access to the Wallet file that should never leave the users PC.
+If the attacker has access to the Wallet file on the PC, the attacker would also be able to install a password logger.
+    <br> (_Elevation of Privilege, Low Severity_)

 - ### Database

     > Injection: `Mitigated` because we use the [Sled](https://github.com/spacejam/sled) database that works more as a key-value storage and is therefore not susceptible to injection.
 Also, the data is serialized with protobuf.